 In short, those at Caltech set the discourse and lead the discussions and innovations in their field.

 Since its founding, Caltech has remained committed to changing the world through scientific discovery.
 Our students choose Caltech to become part of our world-class scientific community, find meaning in the work they're doing, and change the world.

-Caltech's bold, trailblazing science has led to such important discoveries as antimatter, the nature of the chemical bond, quarks, the foundations of molecular biology, and the RDA.
-Our tradition of pushing forward the frontiers of science and engineering continues today as our researchers work on improving tools for generating, storing, and distributing clean power; building new technologies and devices to aid in diagnosing and treating diseases; advancing knowledge of Earth and the environment; creating novel materials and devices that are designed to meet a specific function; engineering the next revolution in technology and computing; exploring the universe—and our neighboring planets—in ways never possible before; and unraveling the complexities of human thought and behavior.
+Caltech's bold, trailblazing science has led ground breaking discoveries, such as antimatter, the nature of the chemical bond, quarks, and the foundations of molecular biology.
+Our tradition of pushing forward the frontiers of science and engineering continues today as our researchers work on improving tools for generating, storing, and distributing clean power; building new technologies and devices to aid in diagnosing and treating diseases; advancing knowledge of Earth and the environment; creating novel materials and devices that are designed to meet a specific function; engineering the next revolution in technology and computing; exploring the universe — and our neighboring planets — in ways never possible before; and unraveling the complexities of human thought and behavior.

-Caltech is located in Pasadena, California—a vibrant and culturally rich city of 140,000 at the base of the San Gabriel Mountains that boasts sunshine year-round.
+Caltech is located in Pasadena, California — a vibrant and culturally rich city of 140,000 at the base of the San Gabriel Mountains that boasts sunshine year-round.
 Caltech's 124-acre campus is 10 miles northeast of downtown Los Angeles and 27 miles from the ocean.
-NASA's Jet Propulsion Laboratory comprises part of Caltech's facilities, offering our students opportunities for research and exploration of Earth and the solar system.
+NASA's Jet Propulsion Laboratory is located just up the road and managed by Caltech, offering our students opportunities for research and exploration of Earth and the solar system.